 Emotions are powerful forces that colour our lives and influence much of what we do.
-By coming into a conscious relationship with them, we can learn to have our emotions rather than them having us.
-Let me help you bust through some of the emotional myths that are holding you back from doing so, and explore how emotions can be shifted to create a more positive experience of life.
+By coming into a conscious relationship with them, we can learn to channel their energy in life-giving and fulfilling ways.

 IMPORTANT UNDERSTANDING ABOUT EMOTIONS #1: THE ONLY BAD EMOTION IS AN UNEXPRESSED EMOTION